Trail Projects

 Project Owner: Leo-Cedarville, NewAllen Alliance, Fort Wayne Trails Inc

 Description: A 10′ wide trail on the south side of Hosler Rd, will cross to the north side at St Rd.
 1 to Grabill Bridge.
 A separate bridge upgrade will include a cantilevered trail addition on the north side of Grabill Bridge.
 This is part of the NewAllen Alliance Stellar Portfolio from 2019-2023.
-The preliminary design is complete and property acquisition has begun.
-Bidding is planned for the winter of 2022 with construction to follow.
-Federal funding is available for the bridge with construction planned for 2025.
+The preliminary design is complete and property acquisition is complete.
+This project is waiting for the final plans to be reviewed.
+Will be bid in 2024.

 Project Status